What is a Clinical Animal Behaviourist?

 What are Canine/Feline Qualifications?

 If you want to employ the services of a canine/feline expert then they must be trained specifically in dog/cat behaviour.
-Animal behaviour study is different and contains a much diluted form of canine/feline behaviour related study and cannot be compared to a qualification specific to dog/cat behaviour.
+Animal behaviour study is very different, containing a very diluted form of canine/feline behaviour related study and cannot be compared to a more specialised qualification specific to dog/cat behaviour.

-It is important that the person you see for your dog/cat behaviour is highly skilled, trained, and most of all experienced, with a history of client centred and canine/feline behaviour success.
+It’s important that the person you see for your dog/cat behaviour is highly skilled, trained, and most of all, experienced.
+They should have a history of client-centred and canine/feline behaviour success.
 These successes should encompass canine/feline behaviour solutions where extensive handling skill of all breeds has been needed, especially in the area of dog on dog aggression/cat on cat and dog/cat on person aggression.
 The CFBA select from Britain’s top academic and vocationally trained canine/feline practitioners.

 Government & Industry Leaders